Blueprint Specification

 repo: https://github.com/render-examples/docker.git # optional

-# A background worker that consumes a queue
+# A Dockerfile-based background worker

 - type: worker